 Are homework and grades a struggle?

-Is your child or teen defiant?
+Is your teen defiant?

 Does she or he get angry when they don't get what they want?

 Is your pre-teen or teen exploring or questioning their sexuality and struggling with who they are, or, are they already farther down that path?